skuzu7/skuzu7/README.md

-I'm a civil engineer passionate about the world of Data Science and Data Engineering.
+I'm a civil engineer passionate about the world of Data Science and web programming

 ## Details